eggsy/discord-steam-verification/README.md

 ## Discord Steam Verification

-> 🚧 This bot has **power** to kick or ban your useres if they can't verify themselves.
+> 🚧 This bot has **power** to kick or ban your users if they can't verify themselves.
 Please use it on your own risk and make sure to run some tests before using it on your server!

 > Please make sure to read all of the README.md (this) file before starting to use the bot.